raquo/scala-dom-types/README.md

 Although each library using _Scala DOM Types_ is free to generate whatever code it wants, we provide a canonical `scalaName` for every key that we recommend using.
 It is sometimes different from the native DOM name (`domName`).

-Here is what the DOM attributes / props / etc. are called in `scalaName`:
+Below are the `scalaName`-s of the DOM attributes / props / etc. For the record, Laminar uses these names verbatim.

 #### General